 New Relic Infrastructure provides full-featured, near real-time host monitoring for Linux and Windows.
 You can run both New Relic Infrastructure and New Relic Servers on the same host without issues.
-For an index of all Infrastructure documentation, see New Relic Infrastructure.

 New Relic Servers is available for existing users, but not for New Relic accounts created after November 16, 2016.
 If a master account has access to Servers, any new sub-accounts created after November 16, 2016 will also have Servers access.